Tacloban City

 Budget-Friendly Options

-Hotel XYZ – Offers basic amenities, air conditioning, and free Wi‑Fi near major landmarks.
+Hotel XYZ – Offers basic amenities, air conditioning, and free Wi‑Fi near major landmarks, including the Tacloban Astrodome.

 Mid‑Range Comfort